Surachai Danwattananusorn: Disappearance

 Surachai disappeared from Vientiane, Laos, in December 2018.
 His spouse last heard from him on 10 December.
-Thai Prime Minister Gen. Prayut Chan-ocha visited Vientiane on December 13.
-Two of his aides, Chatchan "Phoo Chana" Boonphawal and Kraidet "Kasalong" Luelert, also in exile in Vientiane, were last seen in Laos on 11 December before they too disappeared.
+Thai Prime Minister Gen. Prayut Chan-ocha visited Vientiane on 13 December.
+Two of his aides, Chatcharn "Puchana" Buppawan and Kraidej "Kasalong" Luelert, also in exile in Vientiane, were last seen in Laos on 11 December before they too disappeared.

 On 26 and 27 December 2018, the bodies of the two aides were discovered floating in the Mekong River near Nakhon Phanom.
 Reports of a third body being found have been denied by Thai authorities.
 As of January 2019 Surachai remains missing.

 Some in the Thai media see the forced disappearances and murders as a warning to anti-monarchists.

 Human Rights Watch has documented the disappearance of two other Thai activists in Laos, one in 2016 and another in 2017.
 The number of "disappeared" Thai activists exiled in Laos may be as high as five since 2015.

+In February 2024, a Nakhon Si Thammarat court declared Surachai missing following a 23 December 2023 petition by his wife.